 You are here

-The results contribute to assessments of NHS performance and we also use them for regulatory activities such as registration, monitoring ongoing compliance and reviews.
+The results help assess NHS performance.
+We also use them for regulatory activities such as registration, monitoring ongoing compliance and reviews.

 This is the first national children’s survey conducted by CQC.
 It represents the experiences of nearly 19,000 children and young people who received inpatient or day case care in 2014